peterjobes/jekyll-now/_posts/2019-12-04-sea-to-summit.md

 With a couple of hundred metres elevation gain left, the trail became more scree and loose rocks, although still not technical.
 The sun glinting off the cross that marks the summit gave a clear point to aim for.

 From then on it seemed only moments until I hit the summit.
 The views were incredible, with Nerja and the Mediterranean to one side and the tops of the clouds to the other.

-Sea to summit took about two hours, which doesn't feel bad given the elevation and the fact it wasn’t a race.
+Sea to summit took about two hours, which doesn't feel bad for a training jaunt with that elevation.

 The sensible thing to do, of course, would be to turn around and head back down.
 I'd achieved my goal, eaten my last haribo, used more than half of my water, and had no map other than the GPX file of my planned route.
 On the other hand, I could see more peaks.

+>The sensible thing to do would be to turn around and head back down... on the other hand, I could see more peaks.

 Having enjoyed the moment of adrenaline and indulged in a summit selfie, I decided to crack on.
 There are three main peaks in the Sierras de Tejeda and I wondered if I could blag a round of them.
 Navachica was visible and it didn't look too tricky to get to so why not?